The incredulity of Saint Thomas

-And thus the reference to Thomas brings in view historical representations of the theme from Old Masters.
-Large-scale classical paintings functioned primarily within the context of religious institutions.
-They were, one could say, reserved for the sacred – the church and the king.
-The modernity made the common object of the glass become large (and be given such soubriquet).
-Now, the classical paintings are copied but the case is reversed: the common object of the glass remains large (and is given corresponding title of the classical paintings) and the oil copy of a Caravaggio is made in the postcard format (and is given the title of Duchamp’s Glass).
-Miniaturisation imposes simplification and one can say both are qualities of the contemporary.
+The reference to Thomas brings to mind historical representations on the theme from the Old Masters.
+Large-scale classical paintings functioned primarily within the context of religious institutions: the large scale was, one could say, reserved for the sacred – the church and the king.
+Modernity made the common object of glass large (and gave it such soubriquet).
+In this instance, classical paintings are copied but the case is reversed: the common object of glass remains large and the oil copy of a Caravaggio is made in the postcard format.
+Miniaturisation imposes simplification and one can say both conditions represent qualities of the contemporary.
 The illusion disappears and the truth is laid bare.

-The process of manufacturing these copies follows the narrative of 20th century social displacement: the reproduction is sent from Europe to China, where the painting is copied, it is then sent back and in the process gets damaged, as any postcard does, and as such becomes alike Duchamp’s glass which breaks too.
-This new object, which through scaling follows the opposite narrative to the glass – from an object of art history to an object of art – immediately becomes an object of art history again.
-The content is instantaneously replaced with the myth.
-A small object, however, is different to the large one.
+The process of manufacturing these copies follows the narrative of historical social displacement: the image of the painting is sent from Europe to China, where the painting is copied; it is then sent back and in the process gets damaged, as any postcard does, and as such becomes like Duchamp’s broken glass.
+This new object, which through scaling follows the opposite narrative to that of the glass – from an object of art history it becomes an object of art – and immediately becomes an object of art history again.
+The content is replaced with the myth.
+A small object, however, is different from the large one.
 It forces intimacy, concentration and yet is a perfect representation of how we experience reality in the present – through miniature reproductions (an example is the screen of our handsets).
-On one side – the Large Glass and the universal history, on the other a postcard painting and the history from the existential perspective (in an existential scale).
+On one hand, we have the Large Glass and the universal history, on the other a postcard painting and history from the individual existential perspective.

-Community which acquires common identity and thus becomes a culture requires certain validating frames.
+A community which acquires a common identity and thus becomes a culture requires certain validating frames.
 At this point, a myth must be established and supported by such frames, i.e. through the institutions of establishment.
 Such institution is, for instance, the museum.

-Once validated by the institution The incredulity of St Thomas can truly become a symbolic object which under such status is allowed to leave the isolated space of the museum.
-A circle it has made points to the quality of information and the readyframed being very much like that of the symbols.
-And this is exactly how it can penetrate the popular culture.
+The glass can thus no longer remain a common profane object.
+Its status has to be elevated, as the society requires a shared factor to represent it and allow its members to identify with.
+This is understood to occur outside of the frameworks of the economy of understanding (i.e. the case similar to that of a religion).
+Once validated by the institution, The incredulity of St Thomas becomes a symbolic object, which under such status is allowed to leave the isolated space of the museum.
+A circle it has made points to the quality of both information and the readyframed being very much like that of the symbols.
+And this is exactly how it penetrates the popular culture.